flovouin/terraform-provider-metabase/docs/data-sources/permissions_graph.md

 ### Optional

-- `advanced_permissions` (Boolean) Whether advanced permissions should be read.
-This is only available to paid versions of Metabase.
 - `ignored_groups` (Set of Number) The list of group IDs that should be ignored when reading permissions.
 By default, this contains the Administrators group (`[2]`).

 ### Read-Only